Markets

 The AUD/JPY forecast for 2026 appears generally bearish, influenced by diverging monetary policies between the Reserve Bank of Australia (RBA) and the Bank of Japan (BOJ).

-The Australian dollar continues to receive structural support due to strong demand for commodities and heightened interest in carry trades.
+The Australian dollar continues to receive structural support from strong commodity demand and heightened interest in carry trades.
 Conversely, the Japanese yen is also supported by the BOJ's hawkish stance, which led to a significant unwinding of carry trades during 2025.

 Overall, the outlook for the Australian dollar against the yen suggests a bearish corrective phase in 2026, following a bullish trend in the second half of the year.